 - a risk-based approach to determine what impacts must be managed

 - performance-based criteria focusing on outcomes rather than inputs

 - minimising government and community liability

 - clear accountability for the tenement holder to achieve community and government expectations including:

 - stakeholder engagement to establish best practice environmental and site management processes and outcomes that are appropriate for the authorised operations through life-of-project and beyond closure

 - demonstration of ability to achieve agreed outcomes

 - demonstration of achievement of agreed outcomes

-- Ensuring compliance through best practice strategies, which may include enforcement actions, that ensure explorers and miners consistently achieve agreed outcomes
+- ensuring compliance through best-practice strategies, including enforcement actions when necessary, that ensure tenement holders consistently achieve agreed outcomes.

 Phone: +61 8 8463 3103